tom-seddon/acorn_mos_disassembly/README.md

 Rebuildable, partially-commented version of Acorn's MOS 3.20 for the Master 128.

-The starting point was JGH's MOS 3.20 disassembly here: http://mdfs.net/Info/Comp/Acorn/Source/MOS.htm
+The starting point was JGH's MOS 3.20 disassembly here, providing comments for several sections: http://mdfs.net/Info/Comp/Acorn/Source/MOS.htm

-https://tobylobster.github.io/mos/ has proven very helpful for understanding the bits that haven't changed much since OS 1.20.
+https://tobylobster.github.io/mos/ has provided most comments and symbol names for the bits that haven't changed (or haven't changed much) since OS 1.20.

 **This is extremely WIP.**